Potassium (K) in Urine Test

 - You start collecting your urine in the morning.
 When you first get up, empty your bladder but do not save this urine.
 Write down the time that you urinated.
 This marks the start of your 24-hour collection period.

 - For the next 24 hours, collect all your urine.
-Your doctor or lab will usually give you a large container that holds about 1 gal (4 L).
-The container has a small amount of preservative in it.
+Your doctor or lab will usually give you a large container that holds about 1 gallon.
+The container may have a small amount of preservative in it.
 Urinate into a small, clean container.
 Then pour the urine into the large container.
 Do not touch the inside of either container with your fingers.

 - Keep the large container in the refrigerator for the 24 hours.